Birmingham Snow Hill railway station: Station cat memorial

 In remembrance of a cat kept at the station before its closure, a memorial tile was installed during the works for the reopening.
-During later refurbishment works in 2014 care was taken that the tile would stay in situ.
+During later refurbishment works in 2014 care was taken to protect it.

 Services

 The station is managed by West Midlands Trains and services are provided by West Midlands Trains and Chiltern Railways.
 There is a small set of sidings at the Hockley end of the station, which can be reached from Platform 1 only.
 All platforms can be used in either direction; generally platforms 1 or 2 are used for trains heading north, platform 2 is used for trains terminating at the station and platform 3 is used for trains going south.

 Occasional steam-hauled special trains use the station.

 Chiltern Railways

 Snow Hill is served by Chiltern Railway services to and from London Marylebone, and is the northern terminus of the Chiltern Mainline from London Marylebone.

 The typical Chiltern service pattern is as follows: